benshine/prettykitty/README.md

 - make it look decent on small screens
 - jshint
 - write my own versions of the es6 polyfill functions for Array.prototype.find and Object.assign
+- convert ChainableGet to use Object.create rather than being a constructor

 ### Stuff I'm deliberately not going to do, for now: